Structuring, Sequencing, Staging, Selecting: the 4S method for the longitudinal analysis of multidimensional questionnaires in chronic diseases: Application to MSA progression through UMSARS-I and -II items

 \subsection{Demographics}

-The sequential selection of the analytical samples leveraged at each step is displayed in Supplementary Figure S1.
-The full analytical sample, leveraged in Step 1, comprised all the visits with at least one item filled out of the 26 items from UMSARS-I and UMSARS-II subscales, representing 2262 observations for 731 patients.
-For step 2, we removed the observations with missing data on covariates at entry listed in Section 2 and observations without at least one item filled per subdimension identified from step 1, representing 2237 observations for 726 patients.
-For step 3, we additionally removed observations with missing data on the level of disability (UMSARS-IV) and without at least 75\% of the items collected per identified subdimension (threshold chosen to ensure the consistency of the sum-score), representing 2164 observations for 719 patients.
-Step 4 did not involve any sample selection as it only relies on model estimations from steps 2 and 3.
+The full analytical sample, leveraged in Step 1, comprised all the visits with at least one of the 26 items filled out, resulting in 2262 observations for 731 patients.
+The observations with missing covariates listed in Section \ref{s:cohort} and observations without at least one item filled per dimension identified from Step 1 were removed in Step 2, resulting in 2237 observations for 726 patients.
+For Step 3, we additionally removed observations with missing global disability (UMSARS-IV) and without at least 75\% of the items collected per identified dimension (threshold chosen to ensure the consistency of the sum-score), resulting in 2164 observations for 719 patients.
+Step 4 did not involve any further sample selection.
+See Figure S1 for the sequential selection of the analytical samples at each step. \\

-Step 2 analytical sample is described in Supplementary Table S1.
-Among the 726 patients, the mean length of follow-up was 2.0 years (1.9, 1.5, 2.3 years among dead, dropped out and administratively censored, respectively) for a maximum follow-up time of 12.8 years, and a mean of 3.1 visits per patient.
+Among the 726 patients in Step 2, the mean length of follow-up was 2.0 years (1.9, 1.5, 2.3 years among deceased, dropped out and administratively censored, respectively) for a maximum follow-up of 12.8 years, and a mean of 3.1 visits per patient (Table S1).
 The sample was balanced in sex (47.5\% male) and hospital (52.6\% in Bordeaux).
 On average, patients were 60.6 years old at symptom onset and 65.0 years old upon cohort entry, with an average delay since symptom onset around 4.4 years at entry.
-Patients were mostly diagnosed with predominant parkinsonism (67.9\%) and probable certainty (76.6\%).
-Upon disease onset, 13.2\% patients exhibited dysautonomic symptoms only, and 29.3\% presented both dysautonomic and motor symptoms (15.7\% reported hypotension as a first symptom).
+Patients were mostly diagnosed with MSA-P (67.9\%) and probable certainty (76.6\%).
 At cohort entry, patients were already affected, scoring on average 21.6 out of 48 on the UMSARS-I subscale and 23.6 out of 56 on the UMSARS-II subscale.
 Most patients were at early disease stages with 19.7\% at stage I, 43.7\% at stage II, 19.1\% at stage III, 16.1\% at stage IV, and 1.4\% at stage V. During follow-up, 452 (62.3\%) patients died and 105 (14.4\%) dropped out of the cohort.